Resources on intergenerational practice

 Evidence shows that intergenerational practice can reduce ageism, which is widespread and harmful for our health and well-being.

-Join the activities on Global Intergenerational Week by using the resources on this webpage, and learning more about the community of organisations around the world working to champion this week and the importance of intergenerational practice.
+This year’s Global Intergenerational Week might be over, but intergenerational practice is here to stay.
+Use the resources on this webpage, and learn more about the community of organisations around the world working to champion the importance of intergenerational practice.

 Together, let’s celebrate the power of connecting people of all ages to help spark new relationships, strengthen communities, and build on the positive resources people of all ages have to offer each other!